folio-org/stripes-smart-components/lib/SearchAndSort/readme.md

 getHelperComponent | func | An optional function which can be used to return connected helper component implementation. title | string/element | An optional property to specify title of results pane.
 By default module display name is used. hasNewButton | boolean | An optional property to specify appearance Of `New` button of results pane.
-By default pane displays with `New` button.
+By default pane displays with `New` button. basePath | string | An optional string to customize the path which should be used after performing search.

 See ui-users' top-level component [`<Users.js>`](https://github.com/folio-org/ui-users/blob/master/Users.js) for an example of how to use `<SearchAndSort>`.